-- University Hospital (room 0761, access 24/7): Two treadmills, one elliptical, one recumbent cycle, dumbbells (3 – 45 lbs.), a curl bar, Smith Press, pull-up bar, sit-up mats/balls, medicine balls, water and towel service.
+- University Hospital: Two treadmills, one elliptical, one recumbent cycle, dumbbells, a curl bar, Smith Press, pull-up bar, sit-up mats/balls, medicine balls, water and towel service.

-- Methodist Hospital (room A G043, access 24/7): Three treadmills, two ellipticals, one recumbent cycle, one upright cycle, dumbbells (3 – 70 lbs.), a curl bar, a Universal Machine, Smith Press, pull-up bar, sit-up mats/balls, medicine balls, water and towel service, showers and lockers.
+- Methodist Hospital: Three treadmills, two ellipticals, one recumbent cycle, one upright cycle, dumbbells, a curl bar, a Universal Machine, Smith Press, pull-up bar, sit-up mats/balls, medicine balls, water and towel service, showers and lockers.

-- Fairbanks Hall Fitness Center: (suite 1200, access 24/7): Eight treadmills, 3 Arc Trainers, 2 elliptical machines, 2 recumbent cycles, 2 upright cycles, 1 Rex machine, 13 Cybex strength training machines, Smith Press, Cable Crossover, dumbbells, sit-up board, back extension board, aerobics room, water and towel service, showers and lockers.
+- Fairbanks Hall Fitness Center: Eight treadmills, three Arc Trainers, two elliptical machines, two recumbent cycles, two upright cycles, one Rex machine, 13 Cybex strength training machines, Smith Press, Cable Crossover, dumbbells, sit-up board, back extension board, aerobics room, water and towel service, showers and lockers.

-- Goodman Hall (LL 178, 7am-7pm M-F only): Six treadmills, 2 elliptical machines, 1 Arc Trainer, 8 Cybex strength training machines, sit-up board, 3 adjustable benches and dumbbells (5-50 lbs.), water and towel service, showers and lockers.
+- Goodman Hall: Six treadmills, two elliptical machines, one Arc Trainer, eight Cybex strength training machines, sit-up board, three adjustable benches and dumbbells, water and towel service, showers and lockers.

-- IU Health Pathology Lab Fitness Center (room 4018, 24/7): Available only to employees who have access to the IU Health Pathology Lab.
-Three treadmills, one elliptical, one Arc Trainer, one recumbent cycle, Hoist personal pulley system, dumbbells (3 – 45 lbs.), a curl bar, sit-up board/ball, water and towel service.
+- IU Health Pathology Lab Fitness Center: Available only to employees who have access to the IU Health Pathology Lab.
+Three treadmills, one elliptical, one Arc Trainer, one recumbent cycle, Hoist personal pulley system, dumbbells, a curl bar, sit-up board/ball, water and towel service.